 Dean Hill was appointed as the first non-Anglican chaplain at Christ Church College, University of Oxford.
 Additional pastoral experience includes director of Christian Education at First United Methodist Church, Meriden, Conn.; as associate pastor at First United Methodist Church, Peoria, Ill.; and as associate pastor at Woodside United Methodist Church, Springfield, Ill.

-Dean Hill is the author of numerous scholarly articles, including the forthcoming book, The Greatest Among You: Reclaiming a New Testament Perspective on Status and Ambition.
+Dean Hill is the author of numerous scholarly articles.
+His most recent book, Servant of All: Status, Ambition, and the Way of Jesus, was published in 2016.
 His previous books include In God’s Time: The Bible and the Future and Hellenists and Hebrews: Reappraising Division within the Earliest Church.

 He earned a Bachelor of Arts degree in Religion from Illinois Wesleyan University, a Master of Divinity from Garrett-Evangelical Theological Seminary in Evanston, Ill., and a Doctor of Philosophy degree from the University of Oxford (Christ Church College).